-Rats have a bad reputation, and they can be unwelcome pests, but they are also pretty neat little creatures.
+Rats have a bad reputation.
+They can be unwelcome pests, but they are also pretty neat little creatures.
 There are so many different types of rats, from kangaroo rats to pack rats.
-Today, we’re going to introduce you to what most people recognize as the city rat -- but truth be told, in rat circles, they’re known by a much fancier name -- the Norway Rat -- and while they’ve certainly got their talents, we know that most of you don’t want them in your homes.
+Today, we’re going to introduce you to what most people recognize as the city rat or common rat — but truth be told, they’re known by a much fancier name — the Norway Rat — and while they’ve certainly got their talents, we know that most of you don’t want them in your homes.

-Some Norway rats can be as long as 10 inches long with a tail almost EQUAL in length!
-And they usually weigh about a 1/2 a pound (8 ounces).
+Some Norway rats have a body length of up to 10 inches long with a tail almost EQUAL in length!
+And they usually weigh about 1/2 a pound (8 ounces).
 They have small little eyes and small soft ears.
-The back of a Norway rat is usually brown or dark grey with lighter coloring on their tummy.
+The back of a Norway rat is usually brown or dark gray with lighter coloring on their tummy.

-- Cereal, crackers and other grains.
+- Cereal, crackers, and other grains.

-- Dog food (or just about any pet food for that matter!).
+- Dog food (or just about any pet food, for that matter!).